 The Hall at Oxburgh

 The prominent Gatehouse is a masterpiece of medieval brickwork and is the best surviving example of the original Tudor building.
 Built as a statement, at a time when the family were wealthy and powerful, inside you’ll find two high status rooms whose names commemorate a royal visit.
-It’s within these rooms that the Bedingfeld family celebrated their history, decorating the rooms in the ‘romantic’ style so that they retained much of their Tudor character, even if this wasn’t necessarily all original.

 The King’s Room

 Although this room was named after King Henry VII, he never actually slept in this room on his royal visit in 1498.
 Decorated in the 19th century, the family hung elaborate 16th century Flemish tapestries above mock-Tudor panelling, draped flags with heraldic emblems at the windows and used the Marian hangings as bed curtains – all a ‘romantic’ nod to the King’s Room’s former appearance.

 Another room decorated to remember better times, here you can still see traces of the elaborate painting scheme imitating Tudor brickwork, added in the Victorian period.

 The Hall has undergone numerous changes in its 500 year history, due to the hardship the family faced.
 However, in the early 19th century, the 6th Baronet began work to decorate and furnish the Hall in the antiquarian style you see today.
 He re-used panelling, embossed leather, heraldic motifs, heavy oak furniture, ancient textiles and neo-Gothic wallpapers and fabrics were combined to create a ‘romantic’ atmosphere, an approach that his son, the 7th Baronet continued.